 Michigan trout fishing comes in many shapes and sizes.
-From steelhead and lake run browns to small wild brook trout and everything in between, Michigan trout fishing is fantastic.
+For instance, steelhead and lake run browns to small wild brook trout and everything in between.
+Consequently, Michigan trout fishing is fantastic.
 When it comes to fly fishing, Michigan trout fishing really excels.

 Cold Water Trout Streams

 According to the Michigan DNR there are around 20,000 miles of coldwater trout streams in the state of Michigan.
 The state rates 850 miles of these streams as excellent fly fishing streams.
 They picked these waters for hatch quality, wadeability, excellent wild trout populations and a history of quality fly fishing.
 These are the best waters to sample Michigan trout fishing.